-If you are not offering to pay for link placement or other type of promotion, then your main goal is to stress the value of doing you a favor.
+If you are not offering to pay for link placement or other types of promotion, then your main goal is to stress the value of doing a favor.
 Is your content really great?
 Will it benefit your prospect’s audience?
 Are you willing to return the favor?
 Do your best to make it about them rather than about you.

 Hi [THEIR NAME],

 I’m a content manager at [COMPANY] and my job is to cover non-trivial [INDUSTRY] topics for [BLOG URL].